-OPG's e-services portal is undergoing scheduled maintenance every Thursday from 11pm to 5am; and 4 June (Sun), 12am to 8am.
+OPG's e-services portal is undergoing scheduled maintenance on 4 Dec (Mon), 10pm to 2am; and every Thursday from 11pm to 5am.

 Please do not schedule your LPA certification session with the Certificate Issuer during this period.
 We apologise for any inconvenience caused.